zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 ### What is an agent?

-Current LLMs are like basic reasoning robots that are trapped into a room.
-They take as input what we decide to provide to them.
-We pass notes under the door – be it text, or text with images for vision models, or even audio –, and they reply to each note by passing another note under the door, but they cannot do anything else.

 Any efficient system using AI will need to provide LLMs some kind of access to the real world: for instance the possibility to call a search tool to get external information, or to act on certain programs in order to solve a task.

-In other words, give them some agency.
+In other words, give them some ***agency***.
 Agentic programs are the gateway to the outside world for LLMs.

-Our definition of AI Agents is : “programs in which the workflow is determined by LLM outputs”.
-Any system leveraging LLMs will embed them into code.
+For a regiorous definition, AI Agents are *“programs in which the workflow is determined by LLM outputs”*.

+Any system leveraging LLMs will integrate the LLM outputs into code.
 The influence of the LLM's input on the code workflow is the level of agency of LLMs in the system.

 Note that with this definition, "agent" is not a discrete, 0 or 1 definition: instead, "agency" evolves on a continuous spectrum, as you give more or less influence to the LLM on your workflow.

-If the output of the LLM has no impact on the workflow, as in a program that just postprocesses a LLM's output and returns it, this system is not agentic at all.
+- If the output of the LLM has no impact on the workflow, as in a program that just postprocesses a LLM's output and returns it, this system is not agentic at all.

-If an LLM output is used to determine which branch of an `if/else` switch is ran, the system starts to have some level of agency: it's a router.
+- If an LLM output is used to determine which branch of an `if/else` switch is ran, the system starts to have some level of agency: it's a router.

 Then it can get more agentic.

 - If you use an LLM output to determine which function is run and with which arguments, that's tool calling.
 - If you use an LLM output to determine if you should keep iterating in a while loop, you get a multi-step agent.